2023 Solar Incentives Guide for Edwards, CO - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar panels.
-Property tax exemptions allow you to exclude the value added by your solar system when calculating the amount of property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
+Property tax exemptions allow you to exclude the value added by your solar system when calculating the amount of property tax you need to pay.

 Best Solar Financing